 Federal Pell Grant

 This program is based upon financial need and determined by the family's expected family contribution (EFC) as you and your parents reported on the Free Application for Federal Student Aid (FAFSA).
-Federal Pell Grant amounts will be determined based on the academic year in which it is awarded.
+The Federal Pell Grant amounts will be determined based on the academic year in which it is awarded.

 Federal Supplemental Educational Opportunity Grant (SEOG)